OCI Functions Concepts

 - a way to ensure function runtime isolation

-When functions from different applications are invoked simultaneously, Oracle Functions ensures these function executions are isolated from each other.
+When functions from different applications are invoked simultaneously, OCI Functions ensures these function executions are isolated from each other.

 Best practice is to group multiple functions in a single application for better efficiency and performance.